hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 (Normally, access to the captive portal page should not be possible at Dishy's internal address, 192.168.100.1.)

-Using such a bug along with the Cross-Site Scripting (XSS) vulnerability allows for the circumvention of the browser's Same-Origin Policy (SOP), enabling control over both the Router and Dishy.
+Using such a bug along with the `Cross-Site Scripting (XSS)` vulnerability allows for the circumvention of the browser's `Same-Origin Policy (SOP)`, enabling control over both the Router and Dishy.

 [192.168.100.1_PoC.mov](/blog/2023-Starlink-Router-Gen2-XSS/192.168.100.1_PoC.mov)

-It can be confirmed that the same XSS vulnerability occurs at the address [http://192.168.100.1/setup](http://192.168.100.1/setup) as well.
+It can be confirmed that the same `Cross-Site Scripting (XSS)` vulnerability occurs at the address [http://192.168.100.1/setup](http://192.168.100.1/setup) as well.

-Now, let's examine through an example how this bug can be exploited to gain control of the Router and Dishy.
+Now, let's examine through an example how this bug can be exploited to gain control of the `Router` and `Dishy`.

 ## Dishy Stow Request Analysis